alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 ![](image_b77f0c1d1a.jpg)

-- Go back to the “<a href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx">build transaction</a>” page
+- Go back to the “<a href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" >build transaction</a>” page
 - Input the signatures in the relevant field
 - Click “submit”: the transaction will be sent.
 - You can click on “view on explorer” to check it on the explorer